srivats0603/Algos_Practice/README.md

 "count_segments.py" - This algo counts the number of segments in a string, where a segment is defined to be a contiguous sequence of non-space characters.

+"custom_sort_string.py" - This algo sorts a string T based on the custom order given in string S.

 "different_character.py" - Given two strings find the characters which are only available in one of those two strings.

 "ds_linked_list.py" - a simple class implementing linked list and few important methods like insert head-tail, iterate through the list